-Syrian Refugee Care For People Displaced By Hurricane Irma
+Syrian Refugees Respond To Hurricane Irma By Cooking Feasts For Evacuees

 Their husbands, who also happen to be brothers, tried opening a cafe while the families were in Egypt, Abeer said.
 It didn’t work out, but upon resettlement in Clarkson they were encouraged to try again, this time with an online presence.

-Mona Megahed, a friend of the sisters’ and the vice president of the Atlanta chapter of the Syrian Community Network, a nonprofit that helps Syrian refugees in Georgia, said that every time she would visit them, “they would offer these amazing entrees and we told them that they needed to sell this stuff.
+Dr. Mona Megahed, a pediatration and the vice president of the Atlanta chapter of the Syrian Community Network, a nonprofit that helps Syrian refugees in Georgia, said that every time she would visit them, “they would offer these amazing entrees and we told them that they needed to sell this stuff.
 Too good not to be shared.”

 Nazer Ghazal, a 53-year-old Syrian refugee from Damascus living in nearby Tucker, Georgia, had the same instinct.
-A food artist and chef, he said he delivered a home-cooked meal to Masjid Omar Bin Abdul Aziz mosque on Sunday where approximately 25 evacuees sought shelter.
+Ghazal resettled to Georgia from Jordan November of last year.
+A food artist and chef, he said he delivered a home-cooked meal including rice, chicken and salad, to Masjid Omar Bin Abdul Aziz mosque on Sunday where approximately 25 evacuees sought shelter.

+Like the Bakri sisters, Ghazal understood the feeling of leaving everything behind and starting new.

 “We were forced to come to the U.S. because of the war, but we’re here now and see good in this country,” he said Tuesday.
 “It’s on us now to do good here.”